-Through its projects involving its membership and other organisations active in research policy at the European level, EUA provides European policy actors with expertise on a range of issues - university research strategy and research funding, collaborative research with external partners, doctoral training programmes, research career development and international research cooperation.
+Through its full range of activities (conferences, workshops, projects, expert groups) involving its membership and other organisations active in research policy at the European level, EUA provides European policy actors with expertise on a range of issues - university research strategy and research funding, collaborative research with external partners, doctoral training programmes, research career development and international research cooperation.
 EUA plays a core role in bringing empirical evidence from universities’ experiences in research and innovation activities to inform the policy-making process in devising needed new European instruments to support their strategic development and to enhance their performance in addressing social, economic and civil society needs and “grand challenge” topics of an international scale.

 Europe’s Universities – Key Stakeholders in the European Research Area

 EUA’s main message in the European research policy debate is that Europe’s universities are key stakeholders in building the European Research Area: they play the major role in supplying trained researchers; they encompass diverse missions in basic and collaborative research; they have the capacity to foster interdisciplinary research skills and expertise; they are embedded in cities and regions as key components of social and economic development; and, not least importantly, they are focal points for dialogue and knowledge exchange with citizens and society.